Khan Jahan Lodi: Accession of Shah Jahan and death (1628-1631)

-Richard Eaton has characterised Khan Jahan Lodi's rebellion as one of the most serious from a noble in Mughal history, albeit successfully quelled.
+John F. Richards has characterised Khan Jahan Lodi's rebellion as one of the most serious from a noble in Mughal history, albeit successfully quelled.

 Personal life

 Khan Jahan Lodi had an elder brother named Muhammad Khan, and a sister; Muhammad Khan was killed in the Deccan while serving under prince Daniyal.
-He had at least four sons, many of whom were killed during his rebellion; some of his sons included Aziz and Farid.
+He had many sons, some of whom were killed during his rebellion; some of his sons included Aziz and Farid.
 He was a Sunni Muslim, and held an interest in Sufism.
 He was a charismatic individual, which may have helped facilitate his popularity with Jahangir.
+His son Asalat Khan, who was made prisoner during his father's rebellion, died in Daulatabad.
+His other sons Farid and Jahan were also made prisoner.
+Three of his sons, Muzaffar, Alam and Ahmad also fled, but later came back and submitted to the imperial court.
 During the height of his career as a noble of Jahangir, he sponsored a work of history in the Persian language titled Tarikh-i-Khan-Jahani (lit.
 'The Khan Jahan's History'), written by Nimat Allah al-Harawi, which described the ethnogenesis of the Afghans.
 This work was the first systematic attempt to present the history of the Afghans, and inspired several later Persian-language histories in the genre.
 The work includes a biography of Khan Jahan Lodi himself.